 Helping children begin to be mindful of the felt sense of the difference in feeling revved up or calmed down is the beginning to better self-control.

-In 2017, Wendy Young and I shall be teaching more than 25 activities to enhance thinking, self-regulation, learning and behavior online for CE.
-We shall teach you how to use many of the activities from Bloom, Musical Thinking and 70 Play Activities including, “What’s in it for me?”
+In 2017-2018, we shall be teaching more than 25 activities to enhance thinking, self-regulation, learning and behavior online for CE.
+We shall teach you how to use many of the activities from Bloom, Musical Thinking and 70 Play Activities including, “I’ll Give This 10?”
 “The Purpose Circle” “The Love Notes” “Play Math” and more.
 Produced in easy to listen to videos with useful classroom handouts, this is an activity-filled webinar series designed to enliven and transform your work integrating current science, tools, and strategies.
 Sign-up to receive FREE activities and learn about upcoming events and webinars here.